|Week||Beginning Date||End Date||State Charter||Private||Total||Week's Percentage of Allocation||Running Total||Running Percentage of Allocation|

 Hot Topic: Red Snapper

-Beginning with the 2020 season, the Louisiana Wildlife and Fisheries Commission will set seasons, bag and size limits, and other management measures for private recreational red snapper fishing in Louisiana’s state and federal waters (out to 200 nautical miles) adjacent to our coast.
-The public will be able to provide input on these measures.
-Stay tuned for additional details about the 2020 season.
-Louisiana’s recreational red snapper fishermen should see fishing seasons similar to what they experienced in 2018 and 2019.
+As of the 2020 season, the Louisiana Wildlife and Fisheries Commission sets seasons, bag and size limits, and other management measures for private recreational red snapper fishing in Louisiana’s state and federal waters (out to 200 nautical miles) adjacent to our coast.
+The public is able to provide input on these measures.

 Current Season and Regulations